Get App

 Fasting rituals

 Many people observe a fast throughout the entire 9 days of Navratri.
 However, some just fast on some specific days.
-Fasting might seem an easy process to some, however, on the contrary, this is not the case.
-There is a proper set of rules and guidelines that an individual observing a fast on any day of navratri must take under consideration and follow.
-These guidelines are as follows:
+Fasting might seem an easy process to some; however, on the contrary, this is not the case as there are some rules one must follow.
+These Chaitra Navratri Day 8 guidelines are as follows:

 • Wake up early